Encryptional/SOFB/README.md

 # Bioinformatics tools and database
 To run the SOFB, you need to install the bioinformatics tools and download the corresponding databases:
 (1) Install blast+ for extracting PSSM(position-specific scoring matrix) profiles
-To install ncbi-blast-2.8.1+ and download NR database (ftp://ftp.ncbi.nlm.nih.gov/blast/db/) for psiblast, please refer to BLAST® Help (https://www.ncbi.nlm.nih.gov/books/NBK52640/).
+To install ncbi-blast-2.8.1+ and download NR database (ftp://ftp.ncbi.nlm.nih.gov/blast/db/) for psiblast, please refer to BLAST(https://www.ncbi.nlm.nih.gov/books/NBK52640/).
 (2) Install HHblits for extracting HMM profiles
 To install HHblits and download uniclust30_2018_08 (http://wwwuser.gwdg.de/~compbiol/uniclust/2018_08/uniclust30_2018_08_hhsuite.tar.gz) for HHblits, please refer to https://github.com/soedinglab/hh-suite.